RosaleeKnight/basic-scripts-collection/README.md

 -----
 # 🖱️ Contents Python
-**Exam Grade** *Write a function for grading tests.
+- **Exam Grade** *Write a function for grading tests.
 90% is top score, 70% is pass and everything else is a failing grade.
-(Uses if then elif then else statements to decide.)
+(Use if then elif then else statements to define.)
+- **Greeting** *Write a function when receiving a name returns a greeting based on wether or not it's the boss.* (Use if and === to test names.)

 -----
 # ❔ How to use